 Spanish III Honors introduces students to content-based thematic learning.
 Students in this course will continue to develop speaking, writing, and reading proficiency as they work with real-life issues, topics, and concerns in specific contexts.
 Use of applicable resources will allow local and global cultural perspectives within each context.
-Students in this course will be expected to expand their vocabulary and increase the complexity of their products by owning their own learning, implementing personal and self-selected vocabulary, and demonstrating an ability to respond to tasks requiring high cognition and outside-the-box thinking.
-The focus of this course is developing Intermediate high proficiency.
+Students in this course will be expected to expand their vocabulary and increase the complexity of their products by owning their own learning, implementing personal and self-selected vocabulary, and demonstrating an ability to respond to tasks requiring high cognition and creative thinking.
+The expected outcome of this course is developing intermediate low-mid proficiency.
 This course is conducted predominantly in Spanish.